 World Languages, Cultures, and Media News

 Faculty members put their knowledge into action so students and others are able to benefit from it.
-Recently, faculty published journal articles with alumni, provided insight into personal finance options, and were selected to give the keynote address at an international conference.
+Recently, faculty published journal articles and book chapters, coordinated international conferences, and shared their career journeys as podcast guests.

 After spending his first semester of college abroad with St. Lawrence's First-Year Program in London, Blake Bittorf '25 arrived on campus ready to immerse himself in the North Country community.